makemeweb-nicolas-cordisco/europeanDataVisualisation/modules/features/mmw_charts/README.txt

 INTRODUCTION
 ------------

-Makemeweb Charts is a module for the European Commission.
-For the "Advanced Fusioncharts" content type, it renders a Fusioncharts display on full display node.
+Makemeweb Charts is a module for the European Commission For the "Advanced Fusioncharts" content type, it renders a Fusioncharts display on full display node.
 The chart is rendered from json data, extracted from an Excel file